Zetier/jxl-sys/README.md

 ## Building

-Before building, you'll need to make sure that git submodules are initialized:
+Before building, you will need to make sure that git submodules are initialized:
 ```bash
 git submodule update --init --recursive
 ```

+You will also need to make sure you have all prerequisites to build `libjxl`.
+Refer to `libjxl/BUILDING.md` for detailed instructions.

 Then you can build with `cargo`:
 ```bash